Willowdale, Toronto: Demographics

-The Willowdale ward population is 118,800 with growth of 8.3% from 2011 census, Willowdale is an ethnically diverse community, with 61% of all Willowdale residents being immigrants as of 2016.
-Major ethnic groups in Willowdale include: Iranian: 10.8%, Chinese: 9.8%, and Korean: 7.2%.
+The Willowdale ward population is 118,800 with growth of 8.3% from 2011 census, Willowdale is an ethnically diverse community, with 70% of all Willowdale residents being immigrants as of 2021.
+Major ethnic groups in Willowdale include: Chinese: 22%, Korean: 9.35%, and Iranian: 8.77%.

 While English is the mother tongue for 31.4% of the population, other languages with large numbers of speakers include: Chinese: 12.3%, Persian: 11.1%, and Korean: 8.9%.

-Willowdale number of households stand 49,955 where 43% of houses are constructed between 2001 to 2016.
+Willowdale number of households stand 49,955 where 43% of houses are constructed between 2001 and 2016.
 61% of residents are home owners and 39% renters.
 Majority of the dwellings equal to 61.2% are apartment building that has over 5 or more storeys and 24.5% single-detached houses.

+Cityscape

 Education

 Two public school boards operate schools in Willowdale, the separate Toronto Catholic District School Board (TCDSB), and the secular Toronto District School Board (TDSB).
 The headquarters for both TCDSB, and TDSB is located in the neighbourhood.

 Both TCDSB, and TDSB operate public elementary and middle schools in the neighbourhood.
 TCDSB and TDSB institutions that offer primary education include: